1-max-1/fake_aurora_board/README.md

 Or maybe you just want to have a look through this project to get an idea of how the kilter/aurora board protocol functions.

 # Installation and usage
-This project uses [Processing](https://processing.org/) and [Platform IO](https://platformio.org/platformio-ide), so get those if you haven't already.
+This project uses [Processing](https://processing.org/) and [Arduino IDE](https://www.arduino.cc/en/software/), so get those if you haven't already.
-1. Upload the `fakeAuroraBoard_esp32` project to the esp32.
-Other board models may work, but I have not tested any.
+1. Upload the `fakeAuroraBoard_arduino` project to the Arduino.
 2. Run the processing project (`fakeAuroraBoard_processing`).
-3. Follow the prompts on the processing window to connect it to the ESP32.
+3. Follow the prompts on the processing window to connect it to the Arduino.
 4. Enjoy!
 Everything should now function as a regular kilter board - you can connect to it with the official app or your own software.

 # Changing the board name